We have a problem that involves history. No one knows anything about it, but they “know what they like.”

-- I simply prefer “historic” buildings (whatever that means) and I’m not open to contemporary architecture because I don’t understand it (or have seen good examples) which is why I don’t like it.
+- I just prefer “historic” buildings (whatever that means), and I’m not open to contemporary architecture because I don’t understand it (or have seen good examples) which is why I don’t like it.

 - Introducing new glass, steel and metal buildings among older brick and stone buildings seems imbalanced.
 Shouldn’t they all look similar?
 (Here’s a hint…look at Europe…they did it.)